OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Dynamic Analysis

 Check all requests to external services for embedded sensitive information.
-To intercept traffic between the client and server, you can perform dynamic analysis by launching a man-in-the-middle (MITM) attack with _Burp Suite Professional_ or _OWASP ZAP_.
+To intercept traffic between the client and server, you can perform dynamic analysis by launching a man-in-the-middle (MITM) attack with _Burp Suite Professional_ or [OWASP ZAP](0x08-Testing-Tools.md#owasp-zap).
 Once you route the traffic through the interception proxy, you can try to sniff the traffic that passes between the app and server.
 All app requests that aren't sent directly to the server on which the main function is hosted should be checked for sensitive information, such as PII in a tracker or ad service.

 ## Determining Whether the Keyboard Cache Is Disabled for Text Input Fields (MSTG-STORAGE-5)